The Mendip Storytelling Circle is run by and for people who love to tell and listen to traditional and contemporary stories.

 Colin Emmett, Martin Horler,

-Janet North and Drift Snowbarger.
+Janet North and Orion Heard.

 They each have their own distinctive style of storytelling and are often joined by members of the audience and guests who would like to tell a story.